jear/openstack_lab/devstack/README.md

 Ansible generates a `local.conf` file that defaults to:

  * Use Neutron for networking
- * Disable security groups
+ * Enable security groups
+ * Enable heat
+ * Enable swift
  * No Application Catalog

-You can enable Swift, Heat, Application Catalog and security groups by editing the devstack.yml file.
+You can enable/disable Swift, Heat, Application Catalog and security groups by editing the devstack.yml file.

+This project customized Lorin Hochstein [lorin_devstack][7] repository.

+Main customization allows to deploy seamlessly on our lab environment.

-This project was inspired by Brian Waldon's [vagrant_devstack][1] repository.
+This project original repository was inspired by Brian Waldon's [vagrant_devstack][1] repository.

 ## Memory usage

-By default, the VM uses 4GB of RAM and 2 cpus.
+By default, the VM uses 6GB of RAM and 2 cpus.
 If you want to change this, edit the following lines in Vagrantfile:

         vb.customize ["modifyvm", :id, "--memory", 4096]
         vb.customize ["modifyvm", :id, "--cpus", 2]

+For the lab, the VM uses 12GB and 4 cpus.

 ## Prereqs